The First Rule of Ethics Reminders Is You Don’t Talk About Ethics Reminders

 I decided to get recursive… I published the blog post up until the point before this line and let Claude read it.
 Guess what came up in its thinking tokens after it read the blog post?

 Aha!
-Claude once again confirms that the ethics reminder is real.
+Claude once again says that the ethics reminder is real.

 Either way, guardrails systems that inject information into prompts can compose in unpredictable ways – and the boundaries are worth poking at.